FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Windows/FreeTAKServer_Windows_Install.md

 - Private data package (user to user)
 - Image transfer and storage
 - COT recording in a database
-- Execution of common task list (using the ExCheck plugin for `WinTAK`; `ATAK` plugin only available to users with `takmaps.com` access)
+- Execution of common task list (using the `ExCheck` plugin for `WinTAK`; `ATAK` plugin only available to users with `takmaps.com` access)
 - User Management
 - Command Line Interface
 - REST API for creation of information such as emergency, Enemy units and so on

-the preferred way to install FTS is by using Pip, that would solve all the required dependencies. the offline release requires additional manual work and has to be used only in the cases where internet connection is not available.
+The preferred way to install FTS is by using Pip, that would solve all the required dependencies.
+The offline release requires additional manual work and has to be used only in the cases where internet connection is not available.

 -----------